-- 1. Classes will be held Monday and Wednesday, from 9:30am until 11:00am. - 2.
+- 1. Classes will be held Monday through Thursday from 12:00pm to 2:30pm. - 2.
 Attendance: While attendance is not mandatory, regular attendance will be taken.
 Arrive on time and stay until the class is finished.
 Please Note: There will be periodic discussions held concerning the readings.
 There is a grade associated with this discussion.
 Therefore, if you are absent on these days you will not receive credit. - 3.
 Learning Web: All weblinks and supplements will be handled via Learning Web. - 4.
 Reading Assignments: There will be periodic reading assignments.
-Usually, these will be due on Wednesday.
-The majority of the readings will come from the Connect Smart Book.
+Usually, these will be due on Monday and Thursday.
+Most the readings will come from the Pearson eReader and the chosen monograph.
 There will be an in-class quiz over the readings on their due date. - 5.
 Research Paper: Each student will be required to turn in one 5+ page paper (double spaced, 12point font, with citations) over a subject or person of his or her choice.
-The deadline for this paper will be Wednesday, November 16th.
+The deadline for this paper will be Thursday, July 27th.
 While many students may wish to work individually, this can also be a group project.
 If up to four students wish to do a group project they will jointly give an in-class presentation.
-Individual scores will be given based off of the quality of the work and the amount of work done by the individual to the project.
-If you wish to complete a group project please see the instructor before Halloween. - 6.
+Individual scores will be given based on the quality of the work and the amount of work done by the individual to the project.
+If you wish to do a group project, please see the instructor before July 20th. - 6.
 Exams Materials: Please bring a bluebook and a pen to the scheduled exam.